 How to Spool Knit

 This tutorial uses a commercial spool knitting loom that I picked up at a thrift store.
-It most likely was part of a larger set.
-Children of days-gone-by used to make their own knitters out of an empty thread spool and pins.
+I haven’t seen it sold anywhere so it may have been part of a kit but there’s plenty of spool knitting looms available in most arts and crafts stores.

 To make it easier to see the stitches, I’m going to show you how to do the basic stitch using just 3 of the pegs on my spool knitter - the basic technique is the same whether you use 2 pegs or dozens of pegs.